 - The execution of your processes.

-- Monitor/control the processes to ensure they do what you expect.
+- The monitoring and control the processes to ensure they do what you expect.

 Business Process Management as a discipline